isamu-isozaki/teamai_test/engineering/management/team-retrospectives/index.html.md

    find a peer, Director, or other member of the team willing to moderate.
-1. **Emotions are not only _allowed_ in retrospectives, they should be encouraged.** Emotional language ("I was angry when...," "It made me sad that...") not only helps convey intensity, it also helps expose issues that may have been difficult to sort out otherwise.
-Make sure all participants know they are free to express their feelings, although we do expect them to stay consistent with our [values](/handbook/values).
+1. **Emotions are not only _allowed_ in retrospectives, they should be encouraged.** Emotional language ("I was angry when...," "It made me sad that..."/index.html.md) not only helps convey intensity, it also helps expose issues that may have been difficult to sort out otherwise.
+Make sure all participants know they are free to express their feelings, although we do expect them to stay consistent with our [values](https://github.com/isamu-isozaki/teamai_test/tree/master/values/index.html.md).
 1. **When possible, all parties should be present.** No one should have to worry about sharing concerns or experiences because another party isn't there to represent their side of the story.
 This includes stakeholders outside of the